-With our German lessons for My room you will learn "My room" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Words that name things in your bedroom.
+With our German lessons you will learn the topic "My room" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 words that name things in your bedroom.

 |3||die Kommode||chest of drawers|